marcelomaidden/react-catalogue-of-dogs/README.md

 - Use `cd <file-path>`
 - Run `git clone https://github.com/marcelomaidden/react-catalogue-of-dogs`
 - Enter the project's folder `cd react-catalogue-of-dogs`
+- This projects uses the Unsplash API to get photos.
+  In order to use it you need to create an account as a developer on their website [Unsplash developers](https://unsplash.com/developers).
+After create the account, kindly create an App [Unsplash APP](https://unsplash.com/oauth/applications) to get the Acess Key.
+  Add the Acess Key on a .env file on the root folder of the project following the pattern `REACT_APP_UNSPLASH_API_KEY=$API_KEY`.
+Change ${API_KEY} with your Acces Key from Unsplash.

 To make any change,